rackingroll/tinet/README.md

 Data
 --------
-The Synthetic Data is located in Data/Synthetic_Data/ directory。 The real-world data is located in Data/Real_Data directory.
+The Synthetic Data is located in Data/Synthetic_Data/ directory.

+The real-world data is located in Data/Real_Data directory.

 Resources